 “Phila was known for her cookies, especially around the holidays.
-This particular confection is something of a hybrid between spiced tea cake and a cookie.
+This particular confection is something of a hybrid between a spiced tea cake and a cookie.
 The smell and taste always remind me of winter.
 Next time you have a cookie party, ditch the chocolate chips and try these for something special fit for Ole St. Nick!”

-Makes about 16 small cakes
+Makes 16 cakes

 1 cup molasses